 13. The night of September 15, 2014 Plaintiff experienced severe and painful itching.
 The following morning (September 16, 2014) Plaintiff notified her doctor of her condition and was informed by him that the initial round of tests indicated that her immune system had been compromised and blood tests were scheduled.

-15. On September 29, 2014 Plaintiff was contact by Timothy Kelsey (“Mr. Kelsey”) an attorney for the Defendant informing Plaintiff that she would receive an email in reference to Plaintiff’s letter dated September 23, 2014.
+15. On September 29, 2014 Plaintiff was contacted by Timothy Kelsey ("Mr. Kelsey"), an attorney for the Defendant, informing Plaintiff that she would receive an email in reference to Plaintiff's letter dated September 23, 2014.
 Plaintiff did not receive any email of the sort.

 16. On October 13, 2014 Plaintiff returned to her physician for blood tests, and was instructed to continue initial treatment.